jitsi/handbook/docs/dev-guide/contributing.md

     } from './actionTypes';
     ````

-  * Within a group of imports (e.g. groups of imports delimited by an empty line
+  * JavaScript: Within a group of imports (e.g. groups of imports delimited by an empty line
     may be: third-party modules, then project modules, and eventually the
     private files of a module), sort the module names in alphabetical order.